NishaYadav-prog/KidneyDiseasePerediction/README.md

 python app.py
 Then open http://localhost:5000/ in your browser.

-📷 Screenshots
-(Add 1–2 screenshots of the UI if possible)

 📚 Future Scope
 Adding patient history record system

 Integration with hospital management software

-Deploy on cloud (e.g., Heroku, Render, etc.)

 🧠 Algorithms Used
 Logistic Regression